vickmuir/Backup/install-evault-backup-client-linux.md

 ## Updating Linux to prepare for installing the EVault client (RedHat Linux only)
 >**Note** - This step is required for RedHat Linux, but optional for other Linux distributions.

-- Run the following command at the server prompt:
+- Run the following command at the server prompt.
   ```
   yum update
   ```